 Eclipse has a huge ecosystem of third-party plug-ins that add functions and features and allow for increased customization.
 If you’ve installed plug-ins and no longer need them, you can uninstall them from within the app.

-1. Launch Eclipse and click on the Eclipse menu in the menu bar.
+1. Open Eclipse and click the Eclipse menu in the menu bar.

 2. Select About Eclipse from the menu.

-3. At the bottom of the window that opens, click on Installation Details.
+3. At the bottom of the window that opens, click Installation Details.

 4. Select the Installed Software tab.